Fighting in the Market Place –

 This was when the problems for the townspeople began, with looting, pillaging and sacking, carrying on for several hours.
 Doubtlessly they heaved a sigh of relief when the armies left for London.
 However, six years later they found themselves in the firing line again when the second battle of St Albans engulfed the town.
 The second time round, the Lancastrians were victorious.
 After the battle, abbot Whethamstede asked Henry VI to forbid his army to loot and pillage the town.
 Unfortunately for the inhabitants, the king’s proclamation was ignored and the town was brutally sacked.
 The effects of the two battles led to a brief period of urban decline.

-In memory of the first battle of St Albans, the Boot in Market Place, parts of which date back to the time of the battle, was the first pub to be “adopted” by the Battlefields Trust as a “Battlefields Pub” – a public house that is on or near the site of a British battlefield in July 2013.
+In memory of the first battle of St Albans, the Boot in Market Place, parts of which date back to the time of the battle, was in July 2013 the first pub to be “adopted” by the Battlefields Trust as a “Battlefields Pub” – a public house that is on or near the site of a British battlefield.

 Boardman, A., The First Battle of St Albans 1455.
 Tempus, 2006, pp.67-84